Gluteal Tendinopathy, Trochanteric Bursitis, Greater Trochanteric Pain Syndrome (GTPS)

 Pain over the side of the hip is commonly related to changes in the health of the tendons that join the gluteal (buttock) muscles to the hip, and sometimes of the nearby bursae (fluid filled sacks that help reduce friction between tendons and bones).
 The condition may be diagnosed as gluteal tendinopathy or tendinitis, trochanteric bursitis or Greater Trochanteric Pain Syndrome (GTPS) which encompasses both.
 The good news is, that regardless of the diagnostic term and whether in your case the tendons or bursae seem to be most affected, the underlying cause appears to be the same and strategies to improve health of one, will help the other as well.

-What are the usual symptoms?
+What are the usual symptoms of gluteal tendinopathy and trochanteric bursitis?

-The main symptom is pain and tenderness over the bony prominence (bump) at the side of the hip, called the greater trochanter (As shown in the figure to the left).
 Pain may also spread down the outer surface of the thigh towards the knee and sometimes just below the knee (As shown in the figure to the left).
 Pain that extends all the way to the foot is more likely to be related to a problem in the lower back.
-The pain of gluteal tendinopathy (+/- bursitis) is often worst at night, particularly when lying on either side and may result in substantial sleep disturbance.
-The pain may also have a significant impact on activity levels due to pain experienced when walking & standing on one leg, particularly walking uphills/slopes.

 Usual symptoms of gluteal tendinopathy/ trochanteric bursitis /GTPS